samvera-deprecated/jettywrapper/wiki/solr.tb-deploy.notes.md

   **There doesn't appear to be an equivalent place or functionality in JBoss/Wildfly to use context fragments.
 There does not appear to be any external configuration of this sort supported in JBoss.
 Shame.**

+Jboss has something called "overlays" which permit replacing/modifying the content of an archive with an external file at deploy time.
+This requires the use of their CLI, so it is a non-starter.
+See: https://docs.jboss.org/author/display/AS72/Deployment+Overlays

 ### Exploded Solr WAR deployment (*Possible Solution*)